Kansas City Felony Defense Attorneys - Providing Serious Defense for Felony Crimes in Kansas

 - What Rights Can A Convicted Felon Lose?

 More Pages About Criminal Defense

 How To Get Felony Charges Reduced or Dropped?

-When facing such serious criminal charges, you want help from a honest and aggressive attorney with experience trying cases in criminal courts throughout Kansas City.
-At SRC Law Group, LLC our Kansas City Felony criminal defense lawyers have more than 25 years of experience trying criminal cases involving a variety of felony offenses.
+When facing such serious criminal charges, you want help from an honest and aggressive attorney with experience trying cases in criminal courts throughout Kansas City.
+At SRC Law Group, LLC, our Kansas City Felony criminal defense lawyers have more than 25 years of combined experience trying criminal cases involving a variety of felony offenses.
 Our founding attorneys, Phil Stein, Adam Chingren, and Ashley E. Repp, bring unique values and expertise to the table.

 Phil Stein: An Experienced Trial Attorney You Can Trust

 Phil Stein's extensive experience as both a prosecutor and defense attorney handling complex felony matters makes him an invaluable asset when it comes to defending your rights.
 His in-depth understanding of unique evidentiary and legal issues, along with his positive professional relationships with law enforcement and prosecutors, ensures that you receive the best representation possible.
 With Phil Stein on your side, you can trust that your case will be handled aggressively and skillfully, maximizing your chances of a favorable outcome.